 And then there's the relationship between line and supplementary shape.
-This mother hen is mine, a spot illustration for a book project from last year.
+This mother hen is mine, a spot illustration for a book project.
 I include it in this set because of the simple relationship between the black line and three sets of shapes: blue, white and black.
 The blue and white collaborate to create a set of supporting shapes that add interest and body to the image: the blue mass of the bird; the white breast and face detailing; the intimation of a white butt.
 That the blue is a low chroma, middle value is important; it balances the light and dark.

-Right, an Alex Steinweiss record album cover from 1946.
+Above, an Alex Steinweiss record album cover from 1946.
 Here's a case where the line/shape relationship takes a different turn.

 The shapes are superimposed on networks of line: sometimes to complete a shape suggested by those lines (the pine trees) and sometimes to establish a contrasting form which is more or less indifferent to the linework.